Praccen/Praccen.github.io/index.md

 The repo is available [here!](https://github.com/Praccen/ScuffedNewton "Scuffed Newton repo")
 <br/>
 ## Master thesis on collision detection using neural networks
 Check out my masters thesis which I conducted together with my classmate [Alexander Wester](https://pirat.dev).
 We experimented with using Neural Networks to detect collisions in 3D environments and comparing it to Separating Axis Theorem.
+We were able to achieve intersection testing 15.6 times as fast as when using Separating Axis Theorem.

 [Link to publication](http://urn.kb.se/resolve?urn=urn:nbn:se:bth-19623 "DiVa publication")
 <br/>